openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 This message means that if you have model with custom layers and its json file has been generated with MXNet version lower than 1.0.0, Model Optimizer does not support such topologies.
 If you want to convert it you have to rebuild MXNet with unsupported layers or generate new json with MXNet version 1.0.0 and higher.
-Also you need to implement Inference Engine extension for used custom layers.
+Also you need to implement OpenVINO extension for used custom layers.
 For more information, refer to the [OpenVINO™ Extensibility Mechanism](../../Extensibility_UG/Intro.md).

 #### 97. What does the message "Graph contains a cycle.
 Can not proceed .." mean?  <a name="question-97"></a>